Satria97/Satria97/README.md

 ### Hi! 👋 I'm Satria.

-I am a Web Developer and IT Quality Assurance who likes creating projects about the web and doing testing.\
+I'm a Web Developer and IT Quality Assurance who likes creating projects about the web and doing testing.\
 I use PHP and Javascript to create web applications, and use Loadrunner and Neoload to do testing.

 I have gone through Fullstack Laravel bootcamp training in [Eduwork](www.eduwork.id)\
-Currently I have learned about Frontend, Backend, DevOps Engineering, and Machine Learning in [Dicoding](https://www.dicoding.com/academies/my).
+Currently I'm learning about Frontend Developer, Backend Developer, DevOps Engineering, and Machine Learning in [Dicoding](https://www.dicoding.com/academies/my).

 ### Tech Stack
   <a href="#"><img align="left" alt="JavaScript" title="JavaScript" width="21px" src="https://upload.wikimedia.org/wikipedia/commons/9/99/Unofficial_JavaScript_logo_2.svg" /></a>